 But Tijuana is also more than beer and food.
-After 9/11 there was a sharp drop in American tourism due to longer lines at the border.
+After 9/11 there was a sharp drop in American tourism due to long lines at the border.
 The locals started to take back their culture and grow their city organically, which opened up more enjoyable attractions and activities such as:

 - Tijuana Cultural Center